Marketing orchestration

 Enterprise-grade customer journey orchestration is the coordination of every customer interaction across channels, governed by enterprise security and compliance controls, integrated into the systems of record a large organization already runs, and proven to hold up at multi-region, multi-language scale.
 The bar is not features.
 The bar is whether it passes procurement, IT governance, and global rollout without breaking.

-We'll cover the enterprise selection criteria most articles ignore, score the platforms that matter, give you the evaluation table nobody else publishes, and explain the orchestration approach that doesn't require ripping out your CRM.
-For the general, all-sizes guide, start with our top journey orchestration platforms in 2026.
+We'll cover the enterprise selection criteria most articles ignore, score the platforms that matter, give you the evaluation table nobody else publishes, explain the orchestration approach that doesn't require ripping out your CRM, and walk one customer lifecycle through five live enterprise deployments to show the difference in production.
+For the general, all-sizes guide, start with our guide to the top customer journey orchestration platforms in 2026.
 This piece is the enterprise lens on that same shortlist.

 What Does Enterprise-Grade Journey Orchestration Actually Mean?